damien-dupre/dcu-r-tutorials/slides/slide_01_08.md

 str(leinster_df)
 ```

 `str()` displays a summary of your object.
 If everything is going well we have a "data.frame" type object with 12 observations (rows) and 3 variables (columns).
 You can see that, as expected, size and population have the class "num" for numeric.
 However the variable name is not a class "character" but "factor".
-A "factor" is a vector made of character string which are ordered according specific level (here the alphabetical level).
+A "factor" is a vector made of character strings which are ordered according specific level (here the alphabetical level).
 Whereas vectors of characters and factors are very similar, certain functions are only using one type or the other.

 ---